On this page

 Local, provincial, and municipal initiatives on age-friendly communities can be found by searching Google or on the municipality's official website, with keywords such as age-friendly, seniors, or planning.
 Some examples:

-- Seniors BC: Age-friendly BC Seniors BC
+- Age-friendly BC (Seniors BC)

-- Aging in Place Success Stories CMHC case studies
+- Aging in Place Success Stories (CMHC)

-- Age-friendly communities in Canada implementation guide toolbox Health Canada
+- Age-friendly communities in Canada implementation guide toolbox (Health Canada)

 - City of Surrey age friendly strategy for seniors

-- Richmond age-friendly assessment and action plan
+- Age-friendly assessment and action plan (Richmond)

 - Burnaby and dementia-friendly community action plan